JJtan2002/x-cube-n6-ai-hand-landmarks/README.md

 ```

 Note: Only the App binary needs to be programmed if the FSBL and network_data.hex were previously programmed.

+__Set both switches to the left side.__

+Do a power cycle to boot from the external flash.

 ## Known Issues and Limitations